ahtx/neurofab-z1-cluster/README.md

 ## Key Features

 - **Unix-Style CLI**: Intuitive and scriptable command-line tools for cluster management.
+- **Multi-Backplane Support**: Manage 200+ nodes across multiple controller boards from a single interface.
+- **Parallel Queries**: Query all backplanes simultaneously for fast cluster-wide operations.
 - **RESTful API**: A clean, modern API for programmatic access to the cluster.
 - **SNN Deployment**: A compiler that translates high-level JSON topology definitions into optimized, distributable neuron tables.
 - **Dynamic Memory Access**: Tools to directly read from and write to the memory of any compute node for debugging and dynamic configuration (`ncat`, `ncp`).
 - **Real-Time Monitoring**: Utilities to monitor cluster status and SNN spike activity in real-time (`nstat`, `nsnn monitor`).
-- **Scalable Architecture**: Designed to manage everything from a single backplane to a full multi-rack system.
+- **Scalable Architecture**: Designed to manage everything from a single backplane (16 nodes) to a full multi-rack system (200+ nodes).

 ## License